 How we manage celebrity reputations

-This assessment informs our strategy recommendation, which frequently includes targeted editorial publication, press release distribution, social media recommendations and backlink creation.
+Our strategies frequently include targeted editorial publication, press release distribution, social media recommendations and backlink creation.
 Unique to our celebrity reputation management clients, we may also recommend certain public statements, photos and videos.

 Once we begin work, we’ll use our extensive knowledge about search engine optimization to push positive press to the first page of your search results.
 Continuous online reputation monitoring of news and social media sites ensures that we aren’t caught off guard.